Tarō Okamoto: 1970–1996

+Tower of the Sun and the Osaka Monorail.

 Okamoto continued to travel, write and produce public art works in the 1970s.
 He also began to produce prints, experimenting with silkscreen and copperplate printing.

 Okamoto's most notable achievement of the 1970s was his involvement with 1970 Japan World Exposition in Osaka (Expo ’70), for which he designed and produced the central Theme Pavilion, which included a monumental sculpture entitled Tower of the Sun, an exhibition in and around the tower, and two smaller towers.
 The distinct appearance of Tower of the Sun was influenced by Okamoto's background in European Surrealism, interest in Mexican art, and Jōmon ceramics.
 The pavilion was visited by over 9 million people during Expo ’70, and is preserved today in the Expo Commemoration Park.

 Toward the end of his career, Okamoto began to receive many more solo exhibitions of his work.
 In 1986, several of his early paintings were included in a major exhibition of Japanese avant-garde artists, Japon des Avant-Gardes 1910–1970 at the Centre Pompidou in Paris.
 In 1991, his major works were donated to Kawasaki city, and a museum in his honor was opened in 1999, following his death in 1996.